feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 Now that we have received cluster labels from the VQ-VAE, we concatenate them with the state and pass them through a Gaussian MLP.
 From the Gaussian’s Normal Distribution, then, we evaluate the probability of the actions taken by the “expert”, given the state and cluster labels we have assigned.
 What happens here is that we increase the probabilities of the true action under the conditional normal distribution.
 What does the training objective look like?
 I will flash the formula quickly then proceed to explain the highlights.

-This is what happens at inference time.
+**Test Time**

+Let's put the above components together.
 The model observes a state, concatenates a context vector supplied by the supervisor (currently me) and then produces a conditional policy and draws an action.
 Let’s look at some demos.